 Leading companies aren’t just concerned about giving applicants jobs.
 In a candidate-driven market, much more is required — it’s all about the candidate experience.
 The actual application process (e.g., filling out an online form) is impersonal.
 The recruitment process must be the exact opposite: You must sell your brand — your employer value proposition (EVP) — to candidates as much as they need to sell themselves to you.
 That means engaging in nurture recruitment: appealing to active and passive candidates with every micro-engagement (such as the criteria listed earlier) at every step of the hiring journey, from initial sourcing to application and even past hire.

 When you’re able to cull data from candidates — even if it’s bit by bit — the candidate’s subsequent interactions with your careers site get more personalized at each and every touchpoint.
 You can speak to them directly and serve up content that speaks to your EVP, as well as information data identifies as relevant.
-Thanks to technology advancements, the relationship between candidate and organization ultimately grows stronger.
+Thanks to technology advancements, the relationship between candidates and organizations ultimately grows stronger.

 Here’s another way to look at it.
 Compiling data on candidates is especially valuable when they are looking to explore career opportunities that don’t reflect their existing work histories.
 (Case in point: veterans.)
 AI — never mind advanced, enhanced search capabilities — lets you look beyond the resume to determine what candidates are really looking for in a career — and suggest roles that are best aligned with their interests.
 For candidates, it’s a chance to delve into exciting careers beyond the obvious; for your TA team, it’s an opportunity to find someone ready and eager for something different.